g2116201/QLens/README.md

 -->

 ### Sentihood Folder
-The `Sentihood/` folder contains experiments conducted on the [Sentihood](https://aclanthology.org/C16-1146.pdf) dataset.
+The `Sentihood/` folder contains experiments conducted on the [Sentihood](https://aclanthology.org/C16-1146.pdf) sentiment classification dataset.
 Its substructure breaks down as follows:

 **Jupyter Notebooks**: This sequence of notebooks split the code into multiple thematic segments.
 - `001_Data_Preprocessing.iypnb`: Simplifies task to simple positive or negative sentiment prediction.